Raihannoob/Python_webscrap_assignment/README.md

 # web scrap using scrapy Library

 This is basically a python code where we use scrapy library.Scrapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
-It can be used for a wide range of purposes, from data mining to monitoring and automated testing..
+It can be used for a wide range of purposes, from data mining to monitoring and automated testing.

-## Tools and Libraries:
+## Tools and Libraries

 - Tools: Xampp
 - Library: scrapy